aidanduffy68-prog/ABC/README.md

 ---

-## 🎯 Foundry Chain: The Core Integration
+## The Problem

-**ABC transforms Palantir Foundry into blockchain-verified intelligence with mathematical proof for conflict resolution.**

-When government AI systems generate conflicting assessments (CIA: 85%, DHS: 60%), **Foundry Chain provides cryptographic proof that all agencies analyzed the same source data** — enabling transparent conflict resolution and verifiable consensus.
+When government AI systems generate conflicting assessments:

+- **CIA says 85% confidence**
+- **DHS says 60% confidence**
+- **NSA says 78% confidence**

+**Same threat.
+Three different answers.**

+Question: Did they analyze the same data?
+There's no way to verify.

+Result: **14 days to manually reconcile conflicts.**

+---

+## The Solution

+**ABC proves AI systems analyzed the same data.**

+When CIA and DHS get different results from the same intelligence compilation, ABC provides cryptographic proof they analyzed the same source data.
+The disagreement is methodology, not data quality.

+**Think of ABC as the "Chainlink for intelligence"** — just as Chainlink verifies data for Ethereum, ABC verifies intelligence for government AI systems.

+---

+## How It Works

 **The Stack:**
 - **Palantir Foundry** — Data integration and compilation (existing)
 - **ABC** — AI analysis + cryptographic verification (new layer)
 - **Agency AI Systems** — Proprietary analysis with blockchain commitment (enhanced)
-- **Genesis Mission Dashboard** — Consensus view and conflict resolution (new)
+- **Consensus Engine** — Conflict detection and resolution (new)

 **Chain-Agnostic Architecture** — Works with Bitcoin, Ethereum, Polygon, Arbitrum, Base, Optimism, or any supported blockchain.
 Agencies choose their preferred chain; we provide the oracle.

+**For detailed technical architecture, see [Architecture Specification](docs/architecture/ARCHITECTURE_SPEC.md).**

 <div align="center">
   <img src="docs/assets/verification_structure.png" alt="Foundry Chain Verification Structure" width="800"/>